AshbyHeadHunter/TechChallengeApp/terraform/ASSESSMENT_NOTES.md

 - [ ] Create Github actions
 - [ ] make rds instance_class a variable in the deployment varaibles to easily change it
 - [ ] in the ECS module look at secruity group for the ALB and get the ingress to use whitelist variable
+- [ ] Secret store - This can be managed by GIT secrets when the Github action is setup